 Once I had my cut outs all on the wall, I knew this is the direction I wanted to go.
 I LOVED it!
 Tip: Keep them up there until you replace them with the piece of plywood.
 Makes it go very smooth and quick!

+Once I had a clear plan for my DIY plywood accent wall, it was time to cut my board!
 Using a straight edge and a marker, I was able to measure out and draw all the squares and rectangles on my sheet of plywood.
 I did cut my 4 x 8 sheet on plywood in half (long ways) to make it easier for me draw and cut out the pieces.

 If you’re planning to do a full sheet of plywood and want to create my same pattern, here are the measurements for each piece:

-Once all of the pieces are cut out, sand down the edges using 120 grit sandpaper followed by 220 grit sandpaper.
+Once all of the pieces are cut out, sand down the edges using 120-grit sandpaper followed by 220-grit sandpaper.
 You can do this with a block sander or an orbital sander (which is quicker).
 If your boards are really rough along the edges, do 80, 120, 220.
-This will give you a very smooth and finished looking edge.
+This will give you a very smooth and finished-looking edge.

 Now, it’s time to hang!
 At first I was going to hang these with saw tooth hangers but it gave me a headache just thinking about it.
 Instead, I used Command picture hanging strips where one set can hold at least 5 pounds.
 My goal as to place a command strip on each corner but I didn’t buy enough like I thought.
 Instead, I placed 2 command trips along the sides at the top for the smaller pieces and 3-4 on the large pieces hitting all the sides.